 Alston & Bird LLP

 Alston & Bird LLP has notable capabilities in multijurisdictional merger clearances, regularly advising clients in industries such as telecoms, private equity, and manufacturing on transactions requiring European and UK approvals such as the Ali Group’s $4.5bn acquisition of Welbilt, alongside representing clients in FTC and DOJ merger processes, investigations, and antitrust litigation relating to proposed deals.
-The team is led by Washington DC’s Adam Biegel, an experienced antitrust counsel who handles all elements of merger clearance; Atlanta-based Josh Snyder, noted for his regulatory and enforcement expertise; and Matthew Kent, also in Atlanta, who takes the lead on HSR filings for mergers and joint ventures, as well as substantive merger reviews.
+Washington DC’s practice co-head Adam Biegel is an experienced antitrust counsel who handles all elements of merger clearance; co-head Matthew Kent in Atlanta takes the lead on HSR filings for mergers and joint ventures, as well as substantive merger reviews.
+Also in Washington DC, John Snyder is noted for his regulatory and enforcement expertise.

 Practice head(s):